nickswalker/calcourses.nickwalker.us/README.md

 If you find an issue with a course:

-* Ensure the course entry in the USATF database is correct.
-Contact your certifier to make corrections
+* Details like course length, city and state, were pulled directly from the USATF database, so ensure the database entry is correct.
+Contact [your regional certifier](https://www.rrtc.net/Certifiers/Certifiers.html) to make corrections to database errors.
-* Open an issue or comment in the measurers' forum describing the problem and the fix
+* If the database entry is correct, open an issue or [comment in the measurers' forum](https://measure.infopop.cc/topic/yet-another-map-of-calibration-courses?reply=730081515202239286#730081515202239286) describing the problem and the fix.

+If you have a more precise location for a course, especially the GPS coordinates of the end points, please send them via the forum.

+### Detailed Course Locations

+This repo's `[data/additional_data.geojson]` has GPS coordinates for the endpoints of a small number of courses.
+If you